 We believe that we must continue to make substantial investments to support ongoing research and development in order to remain competitive.
 We need to continue to develop and introduce new products that incorporate the latest technological advancements in outdoor image processing hardware, software and camera technologies in response to evolving customer requirements.
-Our business and results of operations could be adversely affected if we do not anticipate or respond adequately to technological developments or changing customer requirements.
+We cannot assure you that we will be able to adequately manage product transition issues.
+Our business and results of operations could be adversely affected if we do not anticipate or respond adequately to technological developments or changing customer requirements or if we cannot adequately manage inventory issues typically related to new product transitions and introductions.
 We cannot assure you that any such investments in research and development will lead to any corresponding increase in revenue.